 The project includes one O&M building sized approximately 20 feet by 20 feet.
 The adjusted water demand factor for a commercial land use type from Dublin San Ramon Service District, a nearby water district in Alameda County, is 0.14 gallon per day per square foot (Dublin San Ramon Services District 2016).
 The O&M building totals approximately 400 square feet.
 Accordingly, annual water demand associated with the O&M building is estimated to be approximately 56 gallons per day, which equates to approximately 0.06 AFY.
+One 5,000-gallon water storage tank would be installed on site near the O&M building, and would be filled on a quarterly basis, equating to 20,000 gallons per year, or approximately 0.06 AFY, which is the estimated demand for the O&M building.
 During project operation, sanitary waste produced at the O&M building would be held in a tank system and regularly removed and transported via truck to an approved off-site disposal facility.